Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Results and discussion

-The maximum energy values that can be probed by these scalar and tensor operators are shown in Fig.\,\ref{Fig:emu scalar Lamplot}.
-Looking at the range of $\Lambda$ we can again conclude that for any new physics that might generate the scalar operator $\ledq$ with couplings $(\mathcal C/\Lambda^2)$ within the range $1/(10^6 \GeV)^2 - 1/(10^2 \GeV)^2$, it is expected that $\CRmue$, all LFVKDs or several LFVBDs can be observed in future experiments.
-On the other hand, for the scalar operator $\leQu1$ or the tensor operator $\lequ3$ the same range of coupling is relevant for $\CRmue$, LFVDDs and LFV decays of $J/\psi$.
+The maximum energy values that can be probed by the scalar and tensor operators are shown in Fig.\,\ref{Fig:emu scalar Lamplot}.
+Looking at the range of $\Lambda_{\rm c}$ we can again conclude that for any new physics that might generate the scalar operator $\ledq$ with couplings $(\mathcal C/\Lambda^2)$ within the range $10^{-12}-10^{-4}$\,GeV$^{-2}$, it is expected that $(\mu\to e\gamma)$, $\CRmue$, LFVKDs or several LFVBDs can be observed in future experiments.
+On the other hand, for the scalar WC class $\leQu1$ or the tensor WC class $\lequ3$, the same range of coupling is relevant for $\CRmue$ and LFVDDs.